Web3-Builders-Alliance/prakyath-reddy-solana-Q3/cluster_1/create_fungible_token/instructions.md

 **Challenge 4:**

 - nft image.ts

   - Generate and upload rug image to Bundlr
   - https://deanmlittle.github.io/generug/

 - nft_metadata.ts

   - Using the metaplex JSON standard upload NFT Metadata to Bundlr
   - https://docs.metaplex.com/programs/token-metadata/token-standard#the-non-fungible-standard

 - nft_mint.ts
   - use metaplex.nfts().create to mint an NFT using your uploaded metadata

+**Challenge 5:**

+- Create a new project by running anchor init wba_vault
+- We are going to add 3 instructions,
+  - Initialize
+  - Deposit
+  - Withdraw
+- Use wba_init.ts, wba_deposit.ts & wba_withdraw.ts to test the contract
+- Run anchor test to build, deploy to localnet and run tests located in the test folder.